rjohnson2590/backbone-tutorials/Tutorial.md

       </body>
     </html>

-and we&rsquo;re going to **mostly** use the same Backbone code as our cleaned-up counter example.
+and we're going to **mostly** use the same Backbone code as our cleaned-up counter example.
 file: counterServe.js

     $(document).ready( function () {